Jarren Duran Player Props: Red Sox vs. Cubs

 Jarren Duran At The Plate

-- Duran is hitting .320 with 27 doubles, two triples, five home runs and 16 walks.
+- Duran is batting .322 with 28 doubles, two triples, five home runs and 16 walks.

-- Duran is batting .500 with one homer during his last outings and is riding a six-game hitting streak.
+- Duran is batting .450 with one homer during his last games and is riding a seven-game hitting streak.

-- In 7.2% of his games this season, he has hit a home run, and 2% of his trips to the plate.
+- In 7.1% of his games this season, he has homered, and 2% of his trips to the plate.

-- Duran has an RBI in 22 of 69 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 31.4% of his games this year, Duran has had at least one RBI.
+He's picked up more than one in 10.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.